 Warmth is a function of fit (get your boots dialed in for maximum foot health) and amount of shell and liner material.
 The shell of the Hoji is thin, but the liner is pretty thick.
 The result is relatively warm boots.
-They are certainly more insulating than both our Editors' Choice winners.

 Ease of Use

 For tech binding skinning, this saves some weight and moves the pivot closer to your toes.
 These are good things.
-However, it preempts use with certain bindings and it makes crampon use complicated.
+However, it preempts use with certain bindings, and it makes crampon use complicated.
 There are workarounds to the crampon thing, but it isn't straightforward.
-Overall, the usability issues, especially as compared to branding and marketing copy, of the Hoji are multiple and significantly hamstring the overall performance.
+Overall, the usability issues, especially as compared to branding and marketing copy, of the Hoji, are multiple and significantly hamstring the overall performance.

-It is refreshing to watch Dynafit's top of the line AT ski boots come down in price.
-This is their flagship boot and it is hundreds of dollars less expensive than previous Dynafit high-end ski boots.
+It is refreshing to watch Dynafit's top-of-the-line AT ski boots come down in price.
+This is their flagship boot, and it is hundreds of dollars less expensive than previous Dynafit high-end ski boots.
 Provided the complicated "Hoji Lock" holds up for you, you will get years of excellent service from these boots.
 Note, though, that you will likely need to replace the liner for truly good fit and lasting performance.

 We like the Dynafit Hoji Pro Tour but are not yet willing to make the enthusiastic recommendations that other reviewers are bestowing.
 We continue to stand by our methodology and conclude that so much of the other content you might find online is from reviews that are at least a little biased.
 The OutdoorGearLab model keeps the PR departments and associated obligations out of the mix.
 It is tricky on our end, but the result is that we can make thorough comparisons and draw authoritative conclusions.
 Overall, these challenge the front runners.
 On our overall matrix, we balance uphill and downhill attributes for how we ski and see the mountains.
 If you prioritize downhill performance more than we do, generally, the Hoji might be worth your while.